Pippepot/counterfactual-regret-minimization-notebooks/README.md

 Counterfactual regret minimization (CFR) is a technique that converges to a Nash equilibrium for imperfect information games.
 CFR learns a Nash equilibrium through in self-play.
 It adjusts its strategy by evaluating the payoff of the action it chose against the payoffs it could have obtained from alternative actions, thus acknowledging and minimizing the regret associated with not selecting the most advantageous action.
-This repository contains implementations of CFR programs from http://modelai.gettysburg.edu/2013/cfr/cfr.pdf
+This repository mostly contains implementations of CFR programs from http://modelai.gettysburg.edu/2013/cfr/cfr.pdf

 ## Rock Paper Scissors
 In the classic game of Rock Paper Scissors, each player selects one of three actions (rock, paper or scissors).